AmitShomrat/SeeWhatYouHear/README.md

 git commit -m "commit massege" git log - discover all commits and their branch. git diff - discover all changes from your last commit.

+Create a simple configuration that builds the project, PluginHost and AudioFilePlayer + manage debug_with_host target to work without filtergraph host-preset if isn't exists one else take the last modified file, all of that in a single build and upload the project to git .